 Representatives from governments and employment agencies across Asia and the OECD discussed how skills development can help governments and local communities rebalance growth, stimulate employment and economic development and build effective local partnerships.

-The second seminar of the 2010 LEED FIELD project focused on measuring skills and human capital in local economies.
+The third seminar of the 2010 LEED FIELD project focuses on measuring skills and human capital in local economies.
 This workshop reviewed the innovative tools and methods used, as part of local information systems, by local development organisations.Venue: Paris (France)

 Fue un evento es un espacio de intercambio de experiencias sobre la puesta en práctica y desarrollo de estas políticas desde la visión de diversos sectores.

 A guide to re-building sustainable employment at the local level.
 This guide sets out five principles for building sustainable employment post financial crisis.
 Each principle is presented with concrete recommendations and case studies to both national policymakers and local practitioners.